docker/docs/content/guides/use-case/pre-seeding.md

    Use `\q` or `\quit` to exit from the Postgres interactive shell.

-## Pre-seeding the database by using Volumes to mount SQL files
+## Pre-seed the database by bind-mounting a SQL script

 In Docker, mounting refers to making files or directories from the host system accessible within a container.
 This let you to share data or configuration files between the host and the container, enabling greater flexibility and persistence.